TheLady/moldy-zorilla/Contract.md

-The questions that this project will raise are:
-- how do we write packages that are easy to understand and simple to use out of the box?
-- how to publish a package to NPM?
-## Specifications
-### Required
-- [ ] Includes a list of commonly used methods to rewrite in ES2015.
-Installing node.js
-fixing npm permissions
-installing npm packages locally

-- [ ] Includes a README that describes each method and provides an example of use.
-- [ ] Package is published with NPM.
-- [ ] Includes tests for all methods described.

 ### Team
 Candida and Briana
 # moldy-zorilla
 NPM Module for common utility Javascript functions

+The questions that this project will raise are:
+- how do we write packages that are easy to understand and simple to use out of the box?
+- how to publish a package to NPM?

 This goal is important for: